-The technology to provide efficient and economic captioning of all programming exists now, regardless of the medium used (websites, YouTube, DVD’s, Blu-Ray discs, traditional television, home-made video productions, webcasts, video-on-demand, downloads, traditional movie theatres…) It is discriminatory and in violation of equality laws and accessibility legislation, including the United Nations Convention on the Rights of Persons with Disabilities.
+The technology to provide efficient and economic captioning of all programming exists now, regardless of the medium used (websites, YouTube, DVD’s, Blu-Ray discs, traditional television, home-made video productions, webcasts, video-on-demand, downloads, traditional movie theatres…) Not providing it is discriminatory and in violation of equality laws and accessibility legislation, including the United Nations Convention on the Rights of Persons with Disabilities.

 Alleged financial barriers to full captioning are nonsense.
 Reasonably good captioning software can be downloaded from the Internet for free!
 The costs of captioning are a minuscule portion of overall production costs.
 Treating the costs of captioning as a “frill” to be undertaken only if there is money left over after production is irresponsible and inappropriate.

 The Canadian Association of the Deaf-Association des Sourds du Canada considers it unacceptable that after more than 30 years of captioning in Canada, the broadcasters of this country have still not attained the objective of fully captioned programming.
 We note that the regulatory agency (CRTC) has finally begun treating captioning as an integral part of television programming; we applaud the agency.
 It took 30 years, but our message has finally gotten through to them!

-French-language captioning has always lagged behind English-language captioning in its development, due to the alleged difficulties in processing accents.
-The technology for expert French captioning has now caught up to English captioning; again, there is no longer any excuse not to provide French captioning for all programming on French-language channels.
+French-language captioning has always lagged behind English-language captioning in its development.
+The technology for expert French captioning has now caught up to English captioning; once again, there is no longer any excuse not to provide high-quality French captioning for all programming on French-language channels.
 CAD-ASC maintains that French-language audiences should have access to captioned programming that is fully equal to English-language access in both quantity and quality.

 If programming is provided without captioning, there should be a discount or reduction in fees for captioning consumers.
 It is unjust to charge us the same prices as hearing viewers if we are getting significantly less accessible programming.